athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Sky King's Tomb/Hyphae Tyrant.md

     desc: "`pf2:1` (concentrate,polymorph) The hyphae tyrant transforms into a Small fungus.
 This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"

   - name: "[[Actor.zMoOfK6QSycciTaG.Item.eA8XIQs39g3Y3ATP|Spore Cloud]]"
-    desc: "`pf2:1` (poison) A hyphae tyrant unleashes a cloud of spores in a 20-foot emanation.
+    desc: "`pf2:1` (poison) A hyphae tyrant unleashes a cloud of spores in a @Template[emanation|distance:20].
 Each non-fungi creature in this area must succeed at a DC 20 Fortitude check save or take 2 persistent poison damage.
 A creature has its vision reduced as long as the persistent damage continues and can see only within 20 feet (or 10 feet on a critical failure)."

   - name: "Spores"
     desc: "  A creature that takes damage from a hyphae tyrant's spore pod Strike must attempt a saving throw with the same DC and effect as its Spore Cloud ability."